awsdocs/amazon-dynamodb-developer-guide/doc_source/SQLtoNoSQL.WriteData.md

 Relational database tables contain *rows* of data\.
 Rows are composed of *columns*\.

-DynamoDB tables contain *items*\.
-Items are composed of *attributes*\.
+DynamoDB tables contain *items*\, which are composed of *attributes*\.
 This section describes how to write one row \(or item\) to a table\.

 ## SQL<a name="SQLtoNoSQL.WriteData.SQL"></a>

 A table in a relational database is a two\-dimensional data structure composed of rows and columns\.
-Some database management systems also provide support for semi\-structured data, usually with native JSON or XML data types\.
+Some database management systems also provide support for semistructured data, usually with native JSON or XML data types\.
 However, the implementation details vary among vendors\.

-In SQL, you use the `INSERT` statement to add a row to a table:
+In SQL, you use the `INSERT` statement to add a row to a table.

 ```
 INSERT INTO Music